- About Us

 - Contact Us

 Picture this: you’re sitting at your work desk, the clock strikes 3.30 pm, and suddenly your sweet tooth is on a savage hunt for sugar.
-You battle against the craving for 15 minutes, barely able to concentrate on the screen in front of you, before giving in and sneaking three packets of biscuits out of the office kitchen.
+And you wonder what causes your sugar craving suddenly.
+You battle against the sugar craving for 15 minutes, barely able to concentrate on the screen in front of you, before giving in and sneaking three packets of biscuits out of the office kitchen.

 Sound familiar?
-Sugar cravings are really common, and they can be really hard to ignore.
-The truth is, fighting against them with willpower isn’t actually going to get rid of them.
-In this article, I take you through 5 causes of sugar cravings that will probably surprise you, and you’ll learn how to eliminate your sugar cravings (no willpower required!).
+Sugar cravings are common, and they can be really hard to ignore.
+The truth is, fighting against them with willpower isn’t going to get rid of them.
+In this article, I take you through the causes of sugar cravings that will probably surprise you.
+You’ll also learn how to eliminate your sugar cravings (no willpower required!).

 Lastly, when you haven’t had enough sleep you tend to feel pretty tired, and guess what your body will use as a quick energy boost?
 You guessed it – sugar.

-Action: Aim for at least 7 hours sleep per night, and avoid screens (including your phone!) for at least 30 minutes before bed.
-Avoiding caffeine, refined sugars and exercise in the evening is also important.
+Action: Aim for at least 7 hours of sleep per night, and avoid screens (including your phone!) for at least 30 minutes before bed.
+Avoiding caffeine, and refined sugars, and exercising in the evening is also important.
 Sleep isn’t just about duration – you need to be getting deep, quality sleep to reap the benefits.

 Ah, the irony.
 You go on a strict low-carb diet in an attempt to quickly lose some weight and 3 days into the diet you’re craving carbs and sugar like nobody’s business.
 Why?
 Your body needs carbohydrates to function.
 If you restrict your carbs, or just don’t eat enough of them, your body is eventually going to scream out for some.
 And you’re not going to crave sweet potato or a dark grain bread – you’re going to crave cake, or bread, or cookies, or muffins.